Visualizing LFP Responses to Stimuli#

 LFP Interpolation#

-Because we cannot be certain that the LFP trace is at a perfectly regular Hz, we will interpolate it to be able to compare stimulus timestamps to their approximate LFP times.
-After you have a valid list of stimulus timestamps, you can generate a linearly-spaced timestamp array called time_axis, and interpolate the LFP data along it, making interpolated LFP data called interp_lfp.
-This should be a 2D array with dimensions time and channel, where channels are the different measurement channels along the probe.
+Because we cannot be certain that the LFP trace is acquired at a perfectly regular sampling rate, we will interpolate it to be able to compare stimulus timestamps to their approximate LFP times.
+Now we can generate a linearly-spaced timestamp array called time_axis, and interpolate the LFP data along it, making interpolated LFP data called interp_lfp.
+This should be a 2D array with dimensions time and channel, where channels are the different electrode channels along the probe.
 Here, the timestamps are interpolated to 250 Hertz, but you can change this by setting interp_hz.

 interp_hz = 250